soee/Flowpack.OpenSearch/Documentation/Indexer.rst

     flow index:updateSettings --index-name twitter

-Please check the ElasticSearch configuration to know witch settings are updatable.
+Please check the OpenSearch configuration to know witch settings are updatable.
 For any other settings changes, you need to delete your indexes::

     flow index:delete --index-name twitter